michelmake/michelmake.github.io/_posts/2021-06-26-strava-widgets.md

 show-avatar: true
 ---

-### Testing Strava widgets.

 Below are two of the basic Strava widgets one can take from the Strava website.

-Simply go to your personal page below the **stats** table that shows your statistics you'll find a button button that says ***share runs***.
+To use such widgets, simply go to your personal page below the **stats** table that shows your statistics you'll find a button button that says ***share runs***.
 The popup shows the following code to embed a widget: